-The Alleghany Highlands is home to many
+The Alleghany Highlands is home to many one-of-a-kind opportunities.

 The region is well-known for its exceptional outdoor recreation, including the best mountain biking in Virginia and world-class fly fishing.
 You may be surprised to learn about some of the other unique offerings in the area.